squideyes/TradeLogic/TradeLogic/Docs/README.md

 ## Quick Start

-Create a NinjaTrader strategy by inheriting from `TradeLogicStrategyBase` and implementing three abstract methods:
+Create a NinjaTrader strategy by inheriting from `TradeLogicStrategyBase` and implementing abstract methods:

 ```csharp
 using NinjaTrader.NinjaScript.Strategies;